MerlinDS/Gimmick/README.md

         {
             /*
             * Collection can be created in body of tick method,
-            * but in this case iteration through will be slower.
+            * but in this case iteration through entities will be slower.
             * var entities:IEntities = Gimmick.getEntities(VelocityComponent, PositionComponent);
             */
             for(_entities.begin(); !_entities.end(); _entities.next())